ProjectLibertyLabs/siwa/docs/src/Actions/Start.md

 For details on the Payload and how it is formed, see the [Reference Documentation](../SignatureGeneration.md).

-## Step 2: Build the Redirect URL Parameters
+## Step 2: Build the Authentication URL Parameters

 ### Parameter: `signedRequest`